Drama & Theatre

 WHAT CAN I DO AFTER STUDYING A LEVEL DRAMA AND THEATRE?

 All universities recognise A Level Drama and Theatre.
-Currently there are approximately 10,000 students studying over 250 different courses at Russell group universities including Medicine, Law, History, Geography, Philosophy, Politics, Mathematics, Business, Economics, Modern Languages, Biomedical Sciences, Film as well as Drama, Theatre and English.
+Students in the past have gone on to study a diverse range of degree courses including Medicine, Law, History, Geography, Philosophy, Politics, Mathematics, Business, Economics, Modern Languages, Biomedical Sciences, Film as well as Drama, Theatre and English.
+Some students go on to train professionally at leading conservatoires including Italia Conti, Urdang and Mountview.

 FURTHER INFORMATION